Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 The \textbf{Levi-Civita connection} (AKA Riemannian connection , Christoffel connection ) is then the torsion-free metric connection on a (pseudo) Riemannian manifold $M$.
 The \textbf{fundamental theorem of Riemannian geometry} states that for any (pseudo) Riemannian manifold the Levi-Civita connection exists and is unique.
-On the other hand, an arbitrary connection can only be the Levi-Civita connection for some metric if it is torsion-free and preserves lengths; moreover, this metric is unique only up to a scaling factor (in physics, this corresponds to a choice of units).
+On the other hand, an arbitrary connection can only be the Levi-Civita connection for some metric if it is torsion-free and preserves lengths; moreover, this metric is unique only up to a scaling factor (excepting special cases, e.g. if the manifold is a product space there can be a scaling factor for each factor space; in physics, this corresponds to a choice of units).

 For a metric connection, the curvature then must take values that are infinitesimal rotations, i.e. $\check{R}$ is $o(r,s)$-valued.
 Thus if we eliminate the influence of the signature by lowering the first index, the first two indices of the curvature tensor are anti-symmetric: